 Currently fostered in Cornwall

-Cat friendly: Possibly (has lived with 2 cats and was fine with them, but may need time to adjust to a new cat and did not accept the cats in her previous foster home who are former feral cats)
+Cat friendly: Possibly (has lived with 2 cats a couple of years ago and was fine with them, but may need time to adjust to a new cat.
+Sadly she did not accept the cats in her previous foster home who are former feral cats.
+Hence would prefer a home without cats.

-Due to lack of socialization in her past Zoe has got fear issues and is a dog who needs confidence building.
+Due to lack of socialization in her past Zoe has got fear issues and is a dog who needs a lot confidence building.
 Her previous foster mum has already worked wonders with our girl.
 From a very shy insecure girl Zoe who had not seen and experienced much in her young life, Zoe has bravely conquered rides on the London Tube, been briefly introduced into a busy office environment and made friends in the secure doggy run close to where she was previously fostered in London.
+However, she never quite fully relaxed into London life and has shown that she is very much a country girl at heart.

 Zoe is very much a work in progress and needs further slow exposing to different situations to boost her confidence more.
 She is still quite fearful in many situations and will show this by hiding or barking at what she perceives as frightening.